Missions and Outreach

 - JFON—Justice for Our Neighbors provides free or affordable legal services for immigrants and also offers meals to families on clinic nights

-- Urban Challenge — a multi-day immersion program introducing people to urban life and celebrating life in the city
+- Urban Challenge — a multi-day immersion program introducing people to urban life and celebrating life in the city.
+You can get a more complete picture of the scope of this program by visiting the Urban Challenge website.

 An organization committed to revitalize homes and lives through preservation, education, and community involvement.